 For criminal justice professionals, quick access to important information can make the difference between an unsolved crime and a conviction.
 The ability to track an individual through the criminal justice system or be alerted when a suspect or person of interest turns up in jail is critical.
 JusticeXchange is a secure, integrated justice solution that provides real-time access to information from thousands of agencies across the country.

-MapTracker allows you to view a graphical representation of "hot spots" as well as map out crime data by classification and area.
+MapTracker allows you to view a graphic representation of "hot spots" as well as map out crime data by classification and area.

-Allows your agency to integrate data from different sources, such as Department of Motor Vehicles.
+Allows your agency to integrate data from different sources, such as the Department of Motor Vehicles.

-A secure Web portal not only ensures that the only person looking at your search data, is you.
+A secure Web portal ensures that the only person looking at your search data is you.

 Set up watches to be alerted automatically when a suspect is booked into jail.